GrowNYC recently released two community garden manuals:

-Founded by Liz Christy in 1975, GrowNYC's Open Space Greening program builds and sustains community gardens, school gardens, and rainwater harvesting systems across New York City.
+Founded by Liz Christy in 1975, GrowNYC's garden program builds and sustains community gardens, urban farms, school gardens, and rainwater harvesting systems across New York City.

 Our Grow Truck program delivers free tool loans to neighborhood greening projects and our Annual Plant Sale provides at-cost Greenmarket vegetable, herb, and flower starters to community gardens, schools, and block associations.